DavidBarker05/Jinja2.NET.Unity/README.md

 ## Status

-Jinja2.NET is under active development with a focus on correctness, extensibility, and compatibility with standard Jinja2 behavior.
+Jinja2.NET is under active development by AlexNek with a focus on correctness, extensibility, and compatibility with standard Jinja2 behavior.
 It is not a drop-in parser for all templates yet, but already supports:

 * Most expressions and filters
 * Set and loop blocks